 Time Deposit vs. Fixed Deposit

-How To Open a Time Deposit Account
+Documents Required to Open a Time Deposit

 When opening a fixed deposit account at a post office, the following paperwork must be provided:

 - Identity documentation includes Aadhaar, PAN, and voter ID cards

 - Address verification documents include a driver’s license, ration card and utility bills etc.